 Hold, shine and washing off

 That was my Reuzel Pomade Review.
-Overall, I give this pomade a 9 out of 10, just because nothing can be perfect, but I am truly a huge fan of this brand.
+Overall, I give this pomade a 9 out of 10, just because nothing can be perfect, but I am genuinely a huge fan of this brand.

 Reuzel is a company from Amsterdam, they make some amazing pomades.
 With that in mind this is a review of all 4 styles of hold.
 We love the companies product so much, we found an average 4/5 stars across the board.
 Depending on the hold and shine you are looking for, they got you covered.